How to Effectively Use User Agents for Web Scraping

 Mozilla/5.0 (Linux; Android 10; JSN-L21) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/113.0.0.0 Mobile Safari/537.36

-Now that we have a list of user agents for scraping.
-Let’s move on to the user agents rotation.
+Now that we have a list of user agents for scraping, let’s move on to rotating these user agents.

 How to Rotate User-Agent Headers

-The idea behind rotating user agents is to change the user agent for every request being made by the scraper.
-This will prevent user-agent based blocking as the traffic splits between all user agents.
+The idea behind rotating user agents is to change the User-Agent for every request made by the scraper.
+This will prevent simple User-Agent-based blocking, as the traffic is split between many different identifiers.

-We could just grab a random user agent each time however not all user agent strings are of the same value.
+We could just grab a random user agent string each time; however, not all user agents are of the same quality for scraping.
 For example:

 • Newer browser versions are more likely to be successful.